vijilAI/docs/source/dome/guards/moderation.md

 **Parameters**

+- **api_key** (optional str): Specify the API key you want to use.
+By default this is not specified and the API key is pulled directly from the environment variables.
+The environment variables used is `PERSPECTIVE_API_KEY`
 - **attributes** (optional dict): We do not recommend changing this since it is required by the API.
 Default value is `{'TOXICITY':{}}`.
 - **score_threshold_dict** (optional dict[str: float]): Provide a score threshold for the API.
 Values that cross the threshold are flagged by the detector.
 Default value is `{"TOXICITY": 0.5}`.